glideroggan/dream/readme.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#importing_modules_using_import_maps

 ## workflows
-- edit payment contacts
-  Doesn't need to be a "page", can just be a workflow, showing different buttons for doing things
-    - edit
-    - add
-    - remove
-  Once done, it goes away
-  - maybe pinnable?
 ## mfes/widgets
 ### Financial-Health-widget
-- We should make each section into a widget
-- all widgets should have different layouts depending on the size
-  - at a glance
-  - full size
-  - squarish
-  - tall
-  - wide
-- a widget can be inside another widget
   - make this work with slots
   This means that the Financial Health widget are supposed to have these widgets, but these widgets can also be found through search, and added to the home page, or any other page, and resized to fit the layout
 - be able to resize widgets